-b.
-All Service Division

-- (1) The team that would have next qualified but did not advance. - (2) If a Category Wild Card team is to be replaced, then the team in that Category with the next highest qualifying score from the preceding round that was not advanced will become a Category Wild Card. - c.
-Teams that did not compete in the Platinum Tier Semifinals for their respective category shall not be considered for the National Finals Competition. - d.
-If a designated replacement team does not respond with the information required for the competition or logistics when requested, the National Commissioner may revoke the designation of the replacement team. - 4013.
+- d.
+If a designated replacement team does not respond with the information required for the competition or logistics when requested, the National Commissioner may revoke the designation of the replacement team. - 4014.
 EMERGENCY COMPETITION DATE.
-Only Coaches may request an Emergency Competition Date through the appeals process for a verified emergency.
-The Emergency

-Competition Date for a round will be determined by the CyberPatriot Program Office based on the availability of resources to support the date.
-Emergency Competition Dates are used only for:

-- 1. Severe weather or other widespread emergencies that prevent teams from competing. - 2.
-Unplanned hospitalization of a Coach that causes a team not to compete. - 3.
-Other requests due to extreme circumstances affecting the ability of the team to compete will be considered on a case-by-case basis.
+Only coaches may request an Emergency Competition Date for a verified emergency.
+The CyberPatriot Program Office will determine the Emergency Competition Date for a round based on resource availability to support the date.
+The coach will submit requests via the procedures in the competition round StartEx email.
+It will typically be an online form.
+The form will go through the appeals process.
+Emergency Competition Dates are used only for: - 1.
+Severe weather or other widespread emergencies that prevent teams from competing. - 2.
+Unplanned hospitalization of a coach that causes a team not to compete. - 3.
+Other requests due to extreme circumstances affecting the team's ability to compete will be considered by the CyberPatriot Program Office on a case-by-case basis.

-Schedule conflicts will not be considered for Emergency Competition Date appeals.
+The CyberPatriot Program Office will not consider schedule conflicts for Emergency Competition Date appeals.